tg-x/certpatrol/README.txt

 Allow to copy & paste data from pop-up.

+== VERSION 1.0 ==

+Nothing changed.
+Version 0.7 has proven to be super stable, therefore we move from "release candidate" directly to 1.0.

 == HOW TO TEST ==

 You'll see certificate information pop up whenever you visit a